-In the UltraScale and 7 Series/Zynq-7000 AP SoC XPE spreadsheets, the Memory Generator wizard allows you to enter distributed memory information in the Logic sheet.
+In the 7 Series/Zynq-7000 SoC and UltraScale/UltraScale+ XPE spreadsheets, the Memory Generator wizard allows you to enter distributed memory information in the Logic sheet.
 You can access the Memory Generator Wizard by clicking the Manage IP button on the Summary sheet or the IP Manager sheet, or the Add Memory button on the Logic sheet.
 The XPE Memory Generator wizard provides a simplified method of populating the Logic sheet with rows related to distributed memory.

-To understand the capabilities of the 7 series/Zynq-7000 AP SoC distributed memory and the settings you will enter within XPE refer to the 7 Series FPGAs Configurable Logic Block User Guide (UG474) [Ref 5] and UltraScaleTM Architecture Configurable Logic Block Advance Specification User Guide(UG574)[Ref 11].
+To understand the capabilities of distributed memory and the settings you will enter within XPE, see the 7 Series FPGAs Configurable Logic Block User Guide (UG474) [Ref 5] and UltraScale[TM] Architecture Configurable Logic Block Advance Specification User Guide (UG574) [Ref 11].